StormyOasis/py-chat/README.md

 # py-chat
-A simple python chat program for exercise
+A simple python chat program for exercise and learning